ILLINOIS

 Fort Clark (2)

-A state militia fort destroyed by Indians in 1819 after it was abandoned.
-Rebuilt by the local settlers for defense in the Black Hawk War.
-No remains, site located at Liberty and Water Streets.
-Probably built on the site of the earlier French Fort Pimitoui.
+A Territorial militia stockade fort, about 100 feet square with two corner blockhouses, destroyed by Indians in 1818 after it was abandoned by the troops.
+American settlement began here in 1819.
+A new fort was possibly built later by the local settlers for defense in the Black Hawk War (1832).
+No remains, site located at Liberty and Water Streets, commemorated by a pavilion at Liberty Park.
+Probably built at or very near the site of the earlier French Fort Maillet.

 Peoria Civil War Camps